Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 - Portable suction machine with battery backup and tubing that connects to the suction machine

-- Sterile saline
+- Sterile saline and water-based lubricant

 - Rescue breathing bag and mask

 How can I prevent infections?

 - Wash your hands.
 Always wash your hands before and after you care for your trach.